 In order for the work to be completed on time and to a high standard, motivation is required, and that comes from leadership.
 By effectively motivating the employees with both economic as well as non-economic rewards, the work will be carried out by happy and incentivised employees.

 Sometimes employees will need a helping hand.
-This is where a leader can demonstrate their skills by providing helpful guidance, which will show employees the way they need to perform the work both efficiently and effectively.
+This is where a manager can demonstrate their skills by providing helpful guidance, which will show employees the way they need to perform the work both efficiently and effectively.

 Confidence is often overlooked but it can be vital when it comes to a business achieving its goals.
 Good leaders are able to explain their employees' roles to them, giving them clear parameters and guidelines, which they can work within to achieve their goals.
 An employee who is clear on their position and role will be able to develop confidence and work effectively towards completing all of their tasks.

 Good morale, which once again comes from leadership, will lead to willing co-operation from the employees towards their tasks.
 It will also help you to win their trust.
-A leader who is able to boost morale will be well positioned to achieve full co-operation from staff.
+A manager who is able to boost morale will be well positioned to achieve full co-operation from staff.

 Management is all about getting things done.
 An efficient and pleasant work environment will help encourage growth.
 Achieving a good working environment comes from a leader who is able to treat their employees like humans.
 Reconciling personal interests of the employees with the organisation's goals is an effective way to deliver long-term achievements whilst allowing your employees to grow within their role.

-Now that we've established what leadership is and why it's so important to management, let's take a look at some of the leadership skills that are required in order to get the most out of your staff and set your business on its way towards achieving its goals and reaching its vision.
+Now that we've established what leadership is and why it's so important to management, let's take a look at some of the leadership skills for managers that are required in order to get the most out of your staff and set your business on its way towards achieving its goals and reaching its vision.

 The data for this graph comes from 332,860 bosses, peers, and subordinates through research conducted by HBR.